 Colour therapy (chromotherapy) has been suggested for many conditions; however, despite wide belief, there is still no clear scientific evidence that colour affects mood, emotions or psychological well-being in any systematic manner.

 Of course, that’s not to say the use of colour in healthcare environments does not require careful thought and consideration.

 Our EDAC Group has completed thorough Evidence-Based Design research, which supports specific recommendations for mental health centers and psychiatric hospitals.
 We follow these guidelines when determining colour specifications for mental facility corridors, patients’ rooms, and examination rooms.

-The emphasis is on eliminating the “institutional look.” our designers strive to create a more “ideal home” atmosphere.
+With an emphasis on eliminating an “institutional look” our designers strive to create a more “ideal home” atmosphere.
 There are a number of techniques that can be used to reach this goal:

 - Sensory overload should be avoided and relaxation furthered by cool colours.